A keyboard shortcut tool for keyboard-based page navigation and browser tab operations with an advanced omnibar and global shortcuts

 * configure key mappings to bind Vimium C's tens of commands to other key sequences, and add options to switch command behaviors

-* apply a blacklist or whitelist of key mappings on configurable special websites and URLs
+* apply block lists and allow lists of key mappings on configurable special websites and URLs

 It can copy any selected text and current tab's title and URL to the system clipboard, and read the clipboard to search the copied text using a specified search engine.

-It will provide 4 "global" browser shortcuts: createTab, previousTab, nextTab and reloadTab, so you may bind some key sequences to them, and then these commands will work even when a page has no focus (e.g. when the browser address bar is focused).
+It will provide 8 "global" browser shortcuts: createTab, previousTab, nextTab, reloadTab, and some others, so you may bind some key sequences to them, and then these commands will work even when a page has no focus (e.g. when the browser address bar is focused).